 The Critical Care MediaLab was founded in 2008, with a goal to develop high quality video and animation to enhance medical education.
 Our expertise lies in clinical video and video editing as well as 3D animation.
 The primary focus in the lab is the generation of highly accurate 3D models of human anatomy that can be used for the development of a variety of materials to enhance patient/family/provider education, or be used in planning for care.

 We work closely with medical content experts in their fields to assure that our models are of high quality, and anatomically correct.
 We are able to incorporate radiographic imaging into the development of our models to enhance their accuracy.

-The MediaLab members are Ken Tegtmeyer, MD (Director) and Jeff Cimprich and Ren Wilkey (Medical Artists).
+The MediaLab members are Ken Tegtmeyer, MD (Director), Ryan Moore, MD (Associate Medical Director), and Jeff Cimprich, Matthew Nelson, and Julia Bendon (Medical Artists).

 Services we provide:

 Medical 3D models, for use in:

 - Incorporation into educational videos – that can be used for web-sites, talks, kiosks, DVD or other media